 Service user, 17

 This year, this service supported 15 care-experienced young people who were also not in education, employment, or training (NEET).
-The programme continues to deliver significant and sustained improvements in soft skills such as employability skills, stability, and resilience, skills that are essential for independence and future success.
+The programme continues to deliver significant and sustained improvements in soft skills such as employability, stability, and resilience.
+These skills are essential for independence and future success.

 We are proud to see positive progression pathways emerging.
 Since the programme began, eight young people have moved into full-time employment, three have secured part-time roles, and one has returned to full-time education.